HMS Biter (P270): Service history

 Biter was commissioned in 1986 into the Royal Navy and she was attached to Mersey Division, a Royal Naval Reserve Unit.
 In 1990, she was transferred to Manchester and Salford University Royal Naval Unit.
 Biter's time at sea includes weekends visiting local ports such as Holyhead, Douglas and Barrow-in-Furness and deployments during the Easter and summer holidays when she visits ports around the UK and northern Europe.
 She is attached to the Manchester and Salford University Royal Naval Unit (URNU) and her main role is to provide Naval training to URNU students on weekends and in Easter and summer deployments.

 As part of her sea training programme, she often makes visits to local ports for ceremonial visits or occasions.
 In May 1993, she attended the Battle of the Atlantic 50th Anniversary Fleet Review.
 In December 2005, she helped to start the Round the World Clipper Race in Liverpool.
 Biter visited Barrow-in-Furness in July 2007 for the launching of HMS Astute, the first of class of the Astute-class submarine.
 She also regularly visits her affiliated town of Silloth in Cumbria for Remembrance Sunday commemorations.

+In the early 2020s, Biter, along with other Archer-class vessels, was given a more operational role as part of the reconstituted Coastal Forces Squadron.
+In early 2024, Biter and three of her sister ships deployed to northern Norway as part of the NATO exercise "Steadfast Defender".
+The vessel was subsequently lifted back to the U.K. on the sealift ship MV Hartland Point possibly due to mechanical problems.